The roads are crowded with aggressive drivers who go too fast, and riders know that drivers are not good at seeing motorcyclists on the road.

 This means that you can only recover 80 percent of the damages to which you would have been entitled if you had not been at fault in the accident.

-Contacting a motorcycle accident lawyer as soon as possible after a collision just makes sense.
 Acting quickly ensures that your legal representative has a chance to review all evidence and obtain witness testimony while it is still fresh in their minds.